5 Tips for Good Oral Health

 Keep an eye on the quality of your equipment as with time and regular use, toothbrushes and replacement heads can become ineffective.
 Replacing your old toothbrush every three to four months – or sooner, if bristles become soft and frayed, ensures that the effectiveness of your routine is not being compromised by poor equipment.
 Replacing your brush regularly also limits the number of bacteria that naturally collect on the bristles over time.

 4. Regular Appointments

-Seeing the dentist and hygienist every six months for a thorough cleaning and check-up is essential to remove any tartar build-up and catch any impending problems early on.
+Seeing the Oral Health Care Specialist and hygienist every six months for a thorough cleaning and check-up is essential to remove any tartar build-up and catch any impending problems early on.
 As with all health matters, treating any dental issues early will result in a more positive outcome, and lead to less stress and expense in the future.

 5. Brush Your Tongue

 Despite its obvious close proximity to the teeth, your tongue can be one of the most neglected aspects of your oral care routine.
-Bacteria can accumulate at the back of the mouth and cause bad breath that can be difficult to eradicate.
+Bacteria can accumulate at the back of the mouth and cause bad breath that can be difficult to eradicate without bad breath treatment.
 Using a tongue scraper helps remove tongue plague and ensures your breath stays fresh.
 Including this in your daily routine will stop harmful bacteria accumulating over time.

 Adopting these five tips is a simple and effective way to improve and maintain a healthy mouth and overall health in general.
-Good oral health doesn’t just benefit your teeth and gums and help maintain a beautiful smile, it has positive implications for overall health too, maintaining a healthy heart, eradicating diabetes and improving lung function.
+Good Oral Health Tips for Proper Dental Care doesn’t just benefit your teeth and gums and help maintain a beautiful smile, it has positive implications for overall health too, maintaining a healthy heart, eradicating diabetes and improving lung function.